apache/trafficserver/doc/admin-guide/plugins/webp_transform.en.rst

 Note
 ===================

-This plugin only supports jpeg and png and require libjpeg > 1.9 and libpng > 1.6.16
+This plugin only supports jpeg and png and requires Magick++ from ImageMagick.
+Other image formats can easily be supported.